softprops/envy/README.md

 ## 📦  install

-Add the following to your Cargo.toml fails_with_invalid_type
+Add the following to your `Cargo.toml` file.

 ```toml
 [dependencies]